 Will a control freak colleague still backchannel with the client?
 For sure, they have to, but choose not to engage with their emotional / anxious behavior for the duration of the project. (“Engage Less” applies here as well.)

 This takes a bit of practice, but if you’re really secure in the role you’re serving and you feel the relationship is becoming aggressive, damaging, or abusive, call the person out.
 Not only is it empowering, it’s unexpected.

 You don’t have to “clap back.”
 To an emotional outburst, simply state the truth, as in, “I’m not interested in engaging on this level.
 Let’s focus on the work.”

 If you’re sensing that a project is derailing because an intermediary is mis-communicating or misdirecting—particularly if you’re being kept at a frustrating distance—get on the phone and say, “Tell me exactly what the client is saying so we can get this wrapped up.”

 You will feel 100x better, I guarantee.
 Clarity is a gift every entrepreneur owes to him/herself.

 5. Sometimes you just can’t.

-I’ve been in situations where I’ve gone above and beyond for a client—like enhancing weak brand or campaign messaging, which comes innately to me—and they’ve rejected the work outright because the boss was insulted.
-It’s rare, but it’s happened.
+I’ve been in situations where I’ve gone above and beyond for a client and they’ve rejected the work outright because the boss was insulted.
 I was excited to gift them a kick-ass idea, but their leadership feathers were ruffled that it didn’t come from them.

 But in these cases, maturity has taught me to emotionally disengage from the project immediately.
 There are probably factors involved that you will never know.
 Just do the work, collect the money, and devote your energy to more worthwhile projects or ideas.